EBolle/NLP-Weather-dataset/README.md

 The `settings.cfg` file has default settings based on using the helper scripts.
 If you do not plan to use them make sure the local_paths refer to the correct locations.
-The same goes for your s3 bucket and location, make sure the location corresponds with the location from your credentials in `.aws`.
+The same goes for your s3 bucket and location, make sure the location corresponds with the location from your credentials if you have set them.
 If you receive any errors with regard to the AWS credentials please look here for more information [here][aws_cred].
 You can always set the credentials in the script if necessary.

 Finally, the parameters have sensible defaults which result in 120K rows of reviews and meta data.
 You can tweak these parameters to get more or less accurate and / or relevant data.
 Please note that when you increase the parameters it will